fritzy/ape-ecs/docs/Component.md

 ```

 ☝️ If you have a static array for `serializeFields`, then only those fields will be in the resulting object.
+`skipSerializeFields` is the opposite approach, listing fields that you do not wish to serialize.

 ☝️ You can use the results of `component.getObject` as the component in [entity.addComponent](./Entity.md#addcomponent) and as a component part in [world.createEntity](./World.md#createentity) and [world.createEntities](./World.md#createentities).